Converg3nce/matic-docs/docs/faq.md

 * Matic Network intends to enable Dapps to pay Matic network fees in Dapp-coins by abstracting a token swap mechanism using a liquidity pool like Kyber.
 The user simply uses her Dapp-coins to pay fees, in the background the Dappcoin is swapped for Matic tokens.
 Hence the DApp developers who want to provide a seamless user experience will help maintain a Matic Network liquidity pool.

-* Plasma exits mandate a wait-time of 7 days which results in a sub-par user experience.
-To enable faster exits we are implementing a lending mechanism using Dharma Protocol wherein an underwriter/lender can receive the exit-token and disburse the exit amount with a small fee as interest.
-The lender then claims the tokens after one week by using exit-token.
-The user thus gets near immediate withdrawals while the lenders can earn interest for the service they provide.

 * Protocol Level burning of tokens
 We intend to burn a percentage of transaction fee in every block.
 This makes the tokens deflationary in nature and provide it a constant support in terms of its value at the protocol level

-* We intend to build Matic as a general purpose scaling solution for public blockchains.
-As in future there can be multiple base chains like Ethereum, its not favourable to build the Staker ecosystem on any other asset than Matic's own token.

-* Appcoin security model - i.e when the consensus participants have their stakes in Matic tokens, they have a strong economic disincentive to not act in the disinterest of the network.

-* Though Matic believes in the long term success of Ethereum but if in future there’s some existential threat on Ethereum, having Matic tokens as a separate asset enables Matic token holders and stakers to simply move to other blockchains as basechain

-* Since the PoS ecosystem requires high value stakes to safeguard the network, Staking in Ethereum or any other base chain would make it financially not viable for us to setup the base blockchain infrastructure.

 ## Do you have prototype or demo to show to the public yet?